morfeojs/morfeo/packages/cli/README.md

 };
 ```

-> with the flag -c or ---config you can specify a different path for the configuration, for example:
+> with the flag -c or --config you can specify a different path for the configuration, for example:
 > `morfeo build --config=src/configs/morfeo.config.ts`